RileyMathews/rileymathews/README.md

 - ⚡ Fun fact: ...
 -->

-If your here looking for my recent work I've migrated most of my repos to [codeberg](https://codeberg.org/rileymathews).
+If your here looking for my recent work I'm currently migrating most of my public work to [codeberg](https://codeberg.org/rileymathews).
 Feel free to take a look there!
 I will still use github to collaborate with projects that are primarily hosted here.